franeklubi/rustic/README.md

 // Call `equip` with the Result of fallible function const equipped: ResultEquipped<number, string> = equip(res);

-// Use as you would Rust's Result const squared: number = equipped.map(n => n * n).expect('Squared n');
+// Use as You would Rust's Result const squared: number = equipped.map(n => n * n).expect('Squared n');

 // Using unwrap can cause a panic: `panicked at 'Squared n: "<err message>"'`

-// You can access the underlying Result<number, string> using the `.result` getter:
+// You can access the underlying Result<number, string> using the `.inner` getter:
-// `equipped.result`;
+// `equipped.inner`;

 console.log('Squared', squared);
 ```